merely-useful/py-rse/py-rse/narrative.md

-This document outlines the changes that need to be made to the RSE Python book
-in order to weave a common narrative through all the chapters.
+This document outlines the changes that need to be made to the RSE Python book in order to weave a common narrative through all the chapters.

-## Narrative
+## Narrative and code

 The narrative involves looking at the distribution of word frequencies in classic English novels.
 [Zipf’s Law](https://en.wikipedia.org/wiki/Zipf%27s_law) states that the second most common word